 S1 Cell chemistry.
 Three Domains of Life.
 Prokaryotic and Eukaryotic Cells.

-- to explain the cell theory - to describe the basic chemistry of macromolecules - to describe how noncovalent chemical bonds contribute to the shape, stability, and interactions between macromolecules - 4 to describe the basic organization of prokaryotic and eukaryotic cells - 4 to differentiate between the three domains of life
+- to explain the cell theory - to describe the basic chemistry of macromolecules - to describe how noncovalent chemical bonds contribute to the shape, stability, and interactions between macromolecules

 S2 Transport of Small Molecules and Macromolecules